 - New clean paint brushes

-- Heat your frosting in the microwave for 10-12 seconds or until liquid.
-Dip each cookie until covered.
+3. Dip the top of each cookie until covered.
 Let sit at room temperature for 1-2 hours or until the surface is firm and dry to the touch.
 This will give you your white canvas base.

 5. You can add more water or color to achieve the right shade.
 Mix with a toothpick until no clumps remain.

 6. Paint your cookies using clean paint brushes.